 dcopelto AT brockport.edu

 Sociology of Food

 Families & Society (for MA in Liberal Studies)

 My current research centers on the social experience of illness.
 I am interested in the social experience of living with celiac disease, an auto-immune disorder triggered by ingesting gluten, a protein in wheat, barley and rye.
 The only remedy is lifelong adherence to a gluten-free diet.
 I examine the challenges persons with celiac face as they attempt to obtain a diagnosis and, once diagnosed, how they negotiate the diet within the context of families, friends, and a social landscape of food not conducive to gluten-free eating.

-Copelton, Denise A. 2013 (Available in 2012).
+Copelton, Denise A. 2013.
 "Diagnosis as Stigma Management: The Case of Highly Stigmatized Gastrointestinal Symptoms of Celiac Disease."
 Article #20 in Deviance Today, edited by Alex Thio, Thomas Calhoun, & Addrain Conyers.
 Pearson.